 Swapping your bushing setup can easily get rid of any wheelbite issues as well!
 This is accomplished by either upping the durometer, changing to bushings with more urethane (stepped cones/eliminators), or a combination of the two.
 Any of these are feasible wheelbite solutions because they restrict your immediate turning and generally change how your trucks operate.
 Changing the shape of your bushings will make the most impact.

-We find that stepped cones/freeride bushings from Venom help combat wheelbite the best of all due to their height, shape and width.
+We find that stepped cone/freeride bushings from Venom help combat wheelbite the best of all due to their height, shape, and width.
 They have the same height as a barrel, yet are much wider with a shape that lends to much more gradual turns.
-Bushing setups are a tricky thing, so consult our bushing selector and never hesitate to email or give us a call!
+Bushing setups are a tricky thing, so never hesitate to email or give us a call!

 3. Smaller Wheels

 Pro's: No more wheelbite, easy to change, often easier to slide